rileydutton/Exchange-Web-Services-for-PHP/README.markdown

 Be sure to replace the exchange.server.local with your actual exchange server address.

 That's it!
 You should now be ready to use the library.
-Just include it in your PHP script, and you're off.
+Just include 'init.php' in your PHP script, and you're off.

 Example
 -------

 The following code initializes the library and sends off a quick test messsage:

+  include "init.php";

 	$ec = new ExchangeClient();
 	$ec->init("mailbox_username", "mailbox_password");